aka-baka/deck-mining/docs/mining.md

 ## Mapping the shortcuts and other actions to controller buttons

 You'll want to map controller buttons to actions we need when mining.
-If you're launching the game through Steam, you'll need to set up both the desktop and also game-specific configs, as the latter will apply when the game is in focus.

-For reference, this is some relevant mappings I have in my desktop controller config:

-- L4 to Right Alt
-- R4 to Tab  (so I can hold down Alt, then keep tabbing through open windows)
-- R5 to Esc (to close the popup)
-- D-pad left to mine word to Anki (Alt+E)
-- D-pad right to replay Yomitan audio (Alt+P)
-- D-pad up to go to page up through results (Alt+PgUp)
-- D-pad down to go to page down through results (Alt+PgDn)

-If you have a scan modifier key (Yomitan will only popup if the key is pressed), map that too.
-I leave mine to 'none' so it pops up on hover or if I tap on the touchscreen.
-Refer to the [Yomitan docs](https://github.com/themoeway/yomitan/blob/master/docs/keyboard-shortcuts.md) for more shortcut keys you might be interested to use.

 Game controller config - you'll need to do this for every game.
 Map the shortcut triggers you set up earlier: